GuillaumeZahnd/crypto-voluntold/README.md

 ## Why?

-Critical need of a process that is resistant against evil-maid attacks.
+Critical need of a truly random process that is resistant against evil-maid attacks.

 ## How?